-The Virginia Food System Council envisions a sustainable food system contributing to the health, economic vitality and social well-being of all Virginians by working to advance a nutrient-rich and safe food system for Virginians at all income levels, with an emphasis on access to local food, successful linkages between food producers and consumers, and a healthy viable future for Virginia’s farmers and farmland.
+The Virginia Food System Council envisions a sustainable food system contributing to the health, economic vitality and social well-being of all Virginians by working to advance a nutrient-rich and safe food system for Virginians at all income levels; it would emphasize access to local food, successful linkages between food producers and consumers, and a healthy viable future for Virginia’s farmers and farmland.
 Read more about our goals in the Farm to Table Report.

 What is a food system?

-A regional food system is a food system in which food production, processing, distribution and consumption are integrated to enhance the environmental, economic, social and nutritional health of a particular place.
+A regional food system integrates food production, processing, distribution, consumption, and waste management to enhance the environmental, economic, social and nutritional health of a particular place.

 Four aspects distinguish regional food systems from the globalized food system that typifies the source of most food Americans eat: food security, proximity, self-reliance and sustainability.
 (Adapted from Cornell University).